Toulouse: Train

 The main railway station, with regional and national services, is Toulouse-Matabiau station.
 In addition, there are several smaller stations in the city: Toulouse-Saint-Agne, Gallieni-Cancéropôle, Toulouse-Saint-Cyprien-Arènes, Le TOEC, Lardenne, Saint-Martin-du-Touch, Les Ramassiers, Montaudran and Lacourtensourt.
-The stations of Lalande-L'Eglise and Route-de-Launaguet were served until 2016.
+The stations of Lalande-L'Église and Route-de-Launaguet were served until 2016.

 Metro

 All urban bus, metro and tram services are operated by Tisséo.
 In addition to an extensive bus system (145 lines), the Toulouse Metro is a VAL (Véhicule Automatique Léger) metro system made up of driverless (automatic) rubber-tyred trains: